-GRE is accepted for admission at postgraduate level of studies.
-You can take the GRE after completing your Bachelor's degree.
+GRE is accepted for admission at the postgraduate level of studies.
+You can take the GRE only after you have completed your Bachelor's degree.

 5. What is the eligibility for an Indian student to attempt the GRE test?

-There are no specific eligibility criteria for any GRE candidate.
+There are no country-specific eligibility criteria for any GRE candidate.